11 June, 2011

 Friederike asked him in French some questions and he made like he did not understand her.
 But he did.
 That seemed to satisfy her, so she broke into German, and he gave the answers in pidgin German like he could barely speak it.
 I was astounded as to why he was doing that, but what did I know?
 I was feeling pretty uneasy and useless at that time.
 I don't like when I can't speak the language and can only catch a bit here or there, but nothing that would put me on the fast track, and everyone else knows and no one is telling me what is being said.

 Anyway, Friederike kept asking him about Bruges and I thought he wasn't from Belgium.
 What the hey?
-I was totally confused by this.
+I needed clarification on this.

 Soon after, a very impressed Friederike got up but not before opening her purse and taking out a pen and small pad and asking very sweetly of us to sign it through Ilse who told us in English what was being asked for.